Pressure-transmitter_side-cut2

 A thin-film electronic circuit is sputtered onto a metal membrane, the membrane is only a few microns thick and acts as the strain gauge.

-A pressure transmitter with thin-film on steel sensor has a completely welded design thus only two parts are in contact with the media, the sensor and the pressure connection.
-Our pressure transmitters have a stainless-steel sensor (1.4542/AISI 630) with excellent mechanical strength and corrosion resistance and the pressure connection and transmitter housing are available in different material.
-The design is reliable and leakage safe and no internal o-rings are used.
+A pressure transmitter with thin-film on steel sensor has a completely welded design, thus only two parts are in contact with the media: the sensor and the pressure connection.
+Our pressure transmitters feature a stainless-steel sensor (1.4542/AISI 630) with excellent mechanical strength and corrosion resistance.
+The pressure connection and transmitter housing are available in different materials.
+The design is reliable and leak-proof, with no internal O-rings used.

 • Excellent long-term stability